Corey A. Shank

 Dalton State College

 My research interests lie within both traditional and behavioral investments.
-My behavioral research focuses on causes of financial behavior such as core characteristics of individuals (like personality traits), peripheral physiological processes (such as hormonal activity), and mood relate to financial decision making and performance.
+My behavioral research focuses on causes of financial behavior such as core characteristics of individuals (like personality traits), peripheral physiological processes (such as hormonal activity), characteristics that affect mood (like weather), and attributes related to differences in risk taking (such as health) relate to financial decision making and performance.
 Additionally, my more traditional research topics focus on asset pricing and market efficiency.

-The Psychobiology of Investment Biases: The Role of Testosterone, Cortisol, and Personality” with John Nofsinger & Fernando Patterson
+The Physiology of Investment Biases: The Role of Testosterone and Cortisol with John Nofsinger & Fernando Patterson

 Obesity, Health Habits, and Financial Decision Making with Fernando Patterson